colejarczyk/doc/api/customer.rst

 .. note::

-    This endpoint allows to set more customer parameters than ``/api/customer/self_register`` and is used when creating a new customer in the admin cockpit or pos cockpit.
-Self register endpoint is used in the client cockpit for registration and has some limitations.
+    This endpoint allows you to set more customer parameters than ``/api/customer/self_register`` and is used when creating a new customer in the admin cockpit or POS cockpit.
+The self register endpoint is used in the client cockpit for registration and has some limitations.

 +------------------------------------+----------------+---------------------------------------------------------------------------------------------+